LivePersonInc/developer-center/pages/documents/rt-interactions/c4m-engagement/overview.md

 * When reached limit of sessions per visitor, an 5XX response will be sent back to client

 ### Validation
-* When providing consumerId/CustomerInfo.customerId, should send only one or verify they match (parameter and SDE)
+* When providing consumerId/CustomerInfo.customerId, should send only one or verify they match (parameter and engagement attribute)
-* When providing lpConsumerId/LPConsumer.id, should send only one or verify it matches (parameter and SDE)
+* When providing lpConsumerId/LPConsumer.id, should send only one or verify it matches (parameter and engagement attribute)

 ### Happy Flow